kunstmusik/blue-manual/docs/users/gettingStarted/primaryEditors/mixer.md

 Channels

-:   Channels are auto-created and bound to Instrument ID\'s in the
+:   Channels are auto-created and bound to Instrument ID's in the
     Orchestra for a Project.
 In the Mixer Dialog they are located in the first section on the left within a splitpane that separates them from the SubChannels.
 Channels can be set to route to either